Getting a diagnosis

 Children

-- Your child – and you – may get the help, funding and support you may need earlier.
+- Your child (and you) may receive the help and support you might need or desire earlier.

-- Your child’s school and teaching staff may have a better understanding of your child’s needs – allowing them to support your child more effectively.
+- Your child’s educators at kindy or school, may have a better understanding of your child’s strengths and needs – allowing more effective support.

-- Your child’s friends and family friends may have a better understanding of your child’s needs and behaviours- allowing them to interact and support them more effectively
+- Your child’s friends and family friends may have a better understanding of your child’s strengths, needs and behaviours – allowing them to interact and support them more effectively.

-- Your child may have a stronger sense of self-worth if they understand themselves better.
+- Your child may have a greater sense of self-identity if they understand themselves better.

-- Your child may have increased confidence knowing they are part of a larger group of kids with autism!
+- Your child may have increased confidence knowing they are part of a larger group of children on the autism spectrum, and part of the Autistic community.

 Adults

-- Assist you to receive any appropriate funding, support and help you might need.
+- Assist you to receive any appropriate funding, support and help you might desire.

-- Your family, friends and work colleagues (if you choose to tell them) may have a better understanding of you needs – and allow them to support you more effectively.
+- Your family, friends and work colleagues (if you choose to tell them) may have a better understanding of your needs – and allow them to support you more effectively.

 - You may have a greater sense of self-identity if you understand yourself – and the spectrum – better.